swarm-game/swarm/TUTORIAL.md

 var <- command; ... more commands that can refer to var ...
 ```
 (Yes, this is just like Haskell's `do`-notation; and yes, `cmd` is a
-monad, similar to the `IO` monad in Haskell.)
+monad, similar to the `IO` monad in Haskell.
+But if that doesn't mean
+anything to you, don't worry about it!)
 Let's build one more
 robot called `"mover"`.
 It will get renamed to something else to avoid
 a name conflict, but we can capture its name in a variable using the
 above syntax.
 Then we can use the `view` command to focus on it